 The Ph.D. in Biological Sciences program offers coursework to establish a framework for understanding the complexities of scientific problems, research opportunities with investigators who have integrated the latest technologies into their research projects, and professional forums where students can share ideas with colleagues.

-Students receive a yearly stipend of $37,000 per year.
-Students are provided with a fully equipped laptop and new textbooks for the duration of their degree.
+Students receive a yearly stipend of $45,000 per year.
+Students are provided a fully equipped laptop and new textbooks for the duration of their degree.
 Students receive a benefits package that includes medical, dental, and vision care as well as a full tuition waiver.
 Students are charged a yearly student fee of $150.
-First-year students have an opportunity to apply for housing or a housing stipend of $5,000.
+First-year students are eligible for subsidized limited institutional housing close to the campus or relocation assistance in the form of reimbursement up to $5,000.

 The Ph.D. is accredited by the accrediting agency WASC Senior College and University Commission.